A very lovely in its striking green color moss. Easy to maintain and just lushes out beautifully. I have this all year in my farm.

 Hedwigia Moss is a Low-Profile Cushion Moss

-Hedwigia Moss is a beautiful, bright green ground cover in landscape designs.
-This type of moss has a different appearance than other varieties and stands out in a garden.
+This plant is a beautiful, bright green ground cover in landscape designs.
+This moss is different from other varieties and stands out in a garden.
 The plant's tendrils are long and bright green, and the plant has distinctive edges, which add to its attractiveness.
-It provides gardens and landscapes with a natural look, and it grows well in a variety of conditions and soils.
+It provides gardens and landscapes with a natural look and grows well in various conditions and soils.

 Flowering Time: This plant has no flower; it is a non-flowering moss that works mainly as a ground cover.